Bribery scandal exposes sports side door to admissions

 The schools involved will wait to hear from the NCAA about possible infractions and penalties, and the bribery allegations provide an interesting wrinkle: The schools and coaches didn’t game the admissions process to gain an advantage on the field.
 But the NCAA does have rules regarding ethical conduct by coaches.

-“The charges brought forth today are troubling and should be a concern for all of higher education,” the an NCAA statement said.
+“The charges brought forth today are troubling and should be a concern for all of higher education,” the NCAA said in a statement.
 “We are looking into these allegations to determine the extent to which NCAA rules may have been violated.”

-Private and public schools with even the most rigorous academic entry standards allow leeway for student athletes to keep their teams competitive.
-Coaches provide school admissions officers with lists of “designated recruits,” even in cases where they might only receive a partial scholarship or limited financial aid.
+Private and public schools with even the most rigorous academic entry standards allow leeway for student-athletes to keep their teams competitive.
+Coaches provide school admissions officers, often through the athletic compliance department, with lists of “designated recruits,” even in cases where they might only receive a partial scholarship or limited financial aid.
 In most of the sports involved in this case, few athletes receive full scholarships.

 It’s those “designated recruit” lists that opened a pathway into school for students who would never compete.

+Bracky Brett, senior associate athletic director for compliance at Mississippi State, said at his school coaches have no direct contact with admissions and work through compliance.
+He said while Mississippi State has no special admission standards for athletes, compliance does vet recruits.

+“The NCAA eligibility center is part of our checks and balances as well because if they are a legitimate student-athlete they’re registered with the eligibility center.
+That’s the first thing we check,” Brett said.

-In one case, the bribe came in cash paid to a coach in a hotel parking lot.
+In one case in the indictment, the bribe came in cash paid to a coach in a hotel parking lot.
 In others, bribes were paid as donations to charities or businesses the coaches controlled, or in trading stock shares.
 In at least two cases, it’s unclear whether the coaches kept the money or spent it to help fund their sports programs.

 According to the federal indictments unsealed Tuesday, former Yale soccer coach Rudy Meredith put a student who didn’t play soccer on a school list of recruits, doctored her supporting portfolio to indicate she was a player, and later accepted $400,000 from the head of a college placement company.